 The Umbwe route has a reputation for being the most challenging route on Kilimanjaro.
 And rightly so.
-It is the shortest and steepest of the Kilimanjaro routes therefore with a poor acclimatisation profile.
-For this reason it is probably the least used trail on the mountain.
-Success rates are accordingly low.
-The route approaches from the south and camping is the available option.
-Pre-acclimatisation is recommended for the ones who do choose this route.
+It’s the shortest and steepest of the Kilimanjaro routes, and accordingly has a poor acclimatisation profile.
+For this reason its summit success rate is low and its one of the least used trails on the mountain.
+The Umbwe approaches the summit from the south and camping is the only available accommodation option.
+Pre-acclimatisation is recommended for those who choose to trek this route.

 Follow Alice’s view

 The Umbwe route is our least favourite of the Kilimanjaro climb routes.
-Because of its steep ascent profile, it has a much lower success rate with little acclimatisation chances.
-In our view, other Kilimanjaro routes such as the Lemosho route are much more worthwhile.
-We recommend that the Umbwe route should only be attempted by strong hikers who are confident in their ability to acclimatise quickly to altitude.
+Given its steep ascent, it doesn’t offer much time to acclimatise and so has a low summit success rate.
+In our view, other Kilimanjaro routes such as the Lemosho route are much better choices.
+We recommend the Umbwe route only be attempted by strong hikers who are confident in their ability to acclimatise quickly to high altitude.

 ✓ A challenge for seasoned climbers